transcom/mymove-docs/docs/adrs/0079-api-versioning.md

 There are definitely other alternatives out there.
 Please feel free to suggest another.

 **Chosen Alternative:** I am not sure yet.

+### Documentation
+Communicating version changes to the prime will be crucial.
+We will want to deploy our primev2 api docs in the same manner that we deploy the [prime api docs](https://transcom.github.io/mymove-docs/api/prime).

+We also might want to consider having a prime api specific release notes section in somewhere in the [API section of our documentation](https://transcom.github.io/mymove-docs/docs/api).
+However, that might be better for a documentation specific ADR.